roman-milk/roman-milk.github.io/thirty-minutes-or-free.md

  "Goodness!"
 Marcy said, and I'm sure I blushed three different shades of red.

  "Oh!
 That would have been a BIG disappointment to miss," Brenda said.
-Report_Story #2